Bryan Simonaire: Personal life

 During the 2018 legislative session, Simonaire spoke against a bill to ban conversion therapy on minors, arguing that it would dissuade teens from seeking counseling.
 His daughter, Meagan, a member of the Maryland House of Delegates, spoke in support of the bill and accused her father of seeking conversion therapy for her after she came out as bisexual in 2015.
 Simonaire disputed his daughter's story in interviews with the media, saying that he had recommended her Christian counseling after she approached him for advice with her depression and anxiety, but added that he disagreed with her "lifestyle".
+In April 2026, Simonaire supported the U.S. Supreme Court's decision in Chiles v.
+Salazar, saying that it "vindicated" his position on conversion therapy bans.